iluwatar/java-design-patterns/template-method/README.md

 ## Intent

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+Template The method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ## Explanation

-Real world example
+Real-world example

 > The general steps in stealing an item are the same.
-First you pick the target, next you confuse
+First, you pick the target, next you confuse
-> him somehow and finally you steal the item.
-However there are many ways to implement these steps.
+> him somehow and finally, you steal the item.
+However, there are many ways to implement these steps.

 In plain words